MichiganDataScienceTeam/MDST-Tutorials/README.md

 # MDST-Tutorials
-Additional tutorial materials for MDST members
+Additional tutorial materials for MDST member.

+They are **NOT** required for the onboarding/admission process but useful to know and could help in certain project groups.